edrlab/thorium-reader-doc/epub-doc/en/src/pages/211_reading_textuals.md

     font](https://www.luciole-vision.com/#download)
 2. In the reading interface go to the `Preference` menu and then `Text`.
-3. In the drop-down list select `...`.
+3. Position the cursor in the font selection field.
 4. Write the word *Luciole* in the empty field that appears next to the drop-down list.
 5. Confirm with <kbd>Enter</kbd>.

 </div>

 </section>
 <section class="filet">

 ### Display {#read_text_display}

 You can choose between a page layout with scrolling or pagination, automatic or justified alignment and automatic or on 1 or 2 columns.
-Here also, MathJax can be activated, for the display of mathematical expressions.
+Here also, MathJax can be activated, for an alternate display of mathematical expressions.

 </section>
 <section class="filet">

 ### Spacing {#read_text_spaces}

 Margins, word spacing, letter spacing, paragraph spacing and line spacing can be adjusted.

 </section>